 On April 3rd, 1786, Robert Burns submitted proposals to John Wilson, a printer in Kilmarnock, to publish his collection, Scotch Poems.
 The volume appeared three months later as Poems, Chiefly in the Scottish Dialect.

 It was an accurate title, as Burns wrote poetry in a Gaelic dialect, in English, and in a combination of both languages.
-The book was an overnight sensation, and soon, Burns was famous throughout Scotland.
+The book became an overnight sensation, and soon, Burns was famous throughout Scotland.

 Robbie earned enough money to pay for his trip to Jamaica, scheduled for September 1st, but he postponed it when he learned that Jean Armour had given birth to his twin children.
-Two months later, he borrowed a horse and rode to Edinburgh, hoping get his poetry collection published there.
+Two months later, he borrowed a horse and rode to Edinburgh, hoping to get his poetry collection published there.

 It was accepted by publisher William Creech, who published it in a serialized format sold to subscribers.
 In Edinburgh, Burns found himself embraced by the city's literati and men of letters, who invited him to their gatherings.
-He also met the then 16-year-old Sir Walter Scott, who described him this way:
+He met the then 16-year-old Sir Walter Scott, who described him this way:

 His person was strong and robust; his manners rustic, not clownish, a sort of dignified plainness and simplicity which received part of its effect perhaps from knowledge of his extraordinary talents.
 His features are presented in Mr Nasmyth's picture but to me it conveys the idea that they are diminished, as if seen in perspective.